jatinchotoo/Project_4_Axiom_Zero_Global_Settlement_and_Liquidity_Risk/README.md

 To provide full transparency on the engine's architecture and performance metrics:
 * **Deployment Model:** Designed as a deterministic control prototype.
 In a production environment, this logic is intended to sit upstream of a TMS (Treasury Management System) or Payment API.
 * **Performance Metric:** The **99.57% Success Rate** reflects simulated settlement outcomes under permitted risk conditions within the model's high-fidelity dataset.
-* **Liquidity Validation:** Risk gates are modeled based on statistical variance and proxy-spread thresholds rather than direct exchange connectivity.
+* **Liquidity Validation:** Risk gates are modeled based on statistical variance and proxy-spread thresholds.
 * **Execution Logic:** Built in VBA to ensure binary (Stop/Go) decision integrity and an immutable audit trail.

 ---